CDWilliamsQA/companies-house-demoblaze-tests/issues/defects.md

 # Defects and Observations

-This document captures issues and inconsistencies identified during exploratory and automated testing of the Demoblaze site.

-# Defects and Observations

 This document records issues and inconsistencies identified during exploratory and automated testing of the Demoblaze test website.
 The site is assumed to contain intentional defects as part of the assessment.